gzahn/CommunityAssemblR/README.md

 ### R functions for building mock species abundance tables and manipulating them

 This is a modular set of tools for building and altering community matrices.
-The standard community matrix features abundance counts for N taxa (columns) in N samples (rows).
+The standard community matrix gives abundance counts for N taxa (columns) in N samples (rows).
 There are also tools for simulating transplantations from a donor community to a resident community under various theoretical situations.
+These functions are intended to be modular and chainable so that a unique community can be progressively built that reflects a variety of selective pressures.
+This community can then be used to test the detection accuracy of predictive assembly models.

 This package is under active development.

-Eventual goal: to simulate various ecological assembly theories for testing model detection of
+Eventual goal: to simulate ecological communities shaped by various assembly pressures for testing model detection of

-	- Network relationships
+	- Co-occurrence relationships
 	- Priority effects
 	- Competitive exclusion
  	- Antagonism
   - Facilitation
+  - Niche pre-emption
+  - Keystone taxa
+  - Abiotic filtering
+  - Dispersal
+  -
 	- etc.

 ### Installation